mandli/surge-examples/elsa/readme.md

 ## Topography & Bathymetry Data
-Topography data was obtained from: https://www.gebco.net/data_and_products/gridded_bathymetry_data/ Regions of topography data used was a rectangle region (West 90°, East 65°, North 45°, South 15°)
+Topography data was obtained from: https://www.gebco.net/data_and_products/gridded_bathymetry_data/

 It can be fetched in setrun.py by modifying codes in topography section similar to this:
 ```python